 In July 2015, the California legislature enacted Senate Bill 222 ("SB222") which became effective on January 1, 2016.
 SB222 established a statutory lien in the voter-approved property taxes that secure California school districts' General Obligation Bonds.
 Beginning with the March 1, 2016 GO bond sale, LAUSD capitalized on the legislative change and pursued ratings from Fitch Ratings ("Fitch") and Kroll Bond Rating Agency ("KBRA"), in addition to Moody's Investors Services ("Moody's) that has traditionally rated the District's GOs.
-As of June 30, 2018, the District had received ratings of AAA from Fitch, AA+ from Kroll, and Aa2 from Moody's on its GO bonds.
-As of June 30, 2018, Fitch had also provided the District with an Issuer Default Rating ("IDR") of A+ which is based on the District's financial operations.
+The District received ratings of AAA from Fitch, AA+ from Kroll, and Aa2 from Moody's.
+Fitch also provided the District with an Issuer Default Rating ("IDR") of A+ which is based on the District's financial operations.
 The distinction between the "AAA" rating on the GO Bonds and the A+ IDR reflects Fitch's assessment that the GO bondholders are "legally insulated from any operating risk of the District".
-As of June 30, 2018, any outstanding GO Bonds issued prior to Fiscal Year 2015-16 also had ratings of AA- by Standard & Poor's (S&P).
+Any outstanding GO Bonds issued prior to Fiscal Year 2015-16 also have ratings of AA- by Standard & Poor's (S&P).